SelectUSA/events/events/_posts/2017-11-29-medtech-transfer-seminar-2017.md

 ![Location](http://google.github.io/material-design-icons/social/svg/design/ic_location_city_24px.svg "Location") {{ page.location-value }}

-### SelectUSA and Green Manufacturing Joint Seminar
+### SelectUSA and Medical Technology Transfer Joint Seminar

 On **November 29, 2017**, the U.S. Commercial Service (CS) Guangzhou will partner with local partners to hold the **SelectUSA and Medical Technology Transfer Joint Seminar** at PHARMCHINA 2017, which is the largest expo focused on Asian pharmaceutical and healthcare industries.
 This event will focus on promoting foreign direct investment (FDI) in the U.S. healthcare sector and medical technology transfer projects.
 U.S. economic development organizations will have the opportunity to connect directly with business investors from local industries.